Swagat404/SparkSQL-Agent/README.md

 The memory system is session-based and designed to mimic human-like contextual understanding during a single analysis session.
 This allows for natural conversations about data without requiring repetition of context in every query.

-## Extending

-To add new capabilities:

-1. **Add new recovery strategies**: Extend the error recovery pipeline in the agent
-2. **Enhance schema understanding**: Improve the schema memory system
-3. **Add visualization features**: Implement new visualization capabilities for results

 ## License